corbinheist/engineering-cv/README.md

 #### *“Stability and Control Analysis of a LMP2 Sportscar Prototype”*

-* Final Year Dissertation-Project, in cooperation with Greaves Motorsport.
-* Develop a MATLAB toolset for Yaw-Moment Analysis- to identify Key Performance Indicators for Stability, Control, and Performance of an LMP2 Sportscar.
-* Utilise Key Performance Indicators to investigate the sensitivity of vehicle setup changes to Stability, Control, and Performance.
-* Further Develop a methodology for tracking and correlating vehicle setup to vehicle performance and driver comments

 #### “Design Study: LMP2 Coupe Front Suspension’’

-* Responsible for conceptual design and analysis of an LMP2 front suspension.
-* Used MATLAB based tools and OptimumK to achieve target key performance indicators.
-* Industrial Connection to Gibson Technology - concept studies for 2017 LMP2 Chassis.

 #### “Vehicle Performance Analysis using MATLAB”

-* Created MATLAB steady state laptime simulation
-* Created MATLAB based tool and GUI for exploring Load Transfer Effects
-* Used Lapsim and Cornering Models to objectively evaluate vehicle configurations using Key Performance Indicators.
-* Created Virtual 4 post rig simulation using linear state space model, validated using OBR 4 post rig data, and Developed Key Performance Indicators to drive damping optimisation tools.

-### Associates of Science (Motorsport Technology) - Forsyth Technical Community College

-Winston-Salem, North Carolina USA (September 2011- May 2013) – 3.3 GPA

 ### Associates of Science (Motorsport Technology): Forsyth Technical Community College

 #### *August 2011-May 2013* (3.5 GPA)

-Winston Salem, North Carolina, USA

 ---